 The 16-19 Bursary fund was introduced by the Government in order to support young people aged 16-19 in full time education who may face financial difficulties in participation, such as the costs of transport, books and equipment.

-The School has been allocated a fixed amount of money to administer as the 16-19 Bursary Fund for the academic year 2022-2023.
+The School is been allocated a fixed amount of money to administer as the 16-19 Bursary Fund for each academic year.

 There are three types of 16-19 bursaries: